LLb (Hons)

 Fee Structure

-The fee structure for the Standard Entry LLB Programme for the academic session 2024-2025 shall be as follows:
+The fee structure for the LLB(Hons.) for the academic session 2025-2026 shall be as follows:

 Tuition Fee